-What’s it like being on a coding bootcamp?
+What is it like being on a coding bootcamp with Northcoders?

-A lot of fun (if coding is for you).
-As you’d imagine of anything that is described as a ‘bootcamp’, though, it requires hard work, grit, determination, passion and some real character to get through it.
+A lot of fun!
+As you’d imagine of anything that is described as a ‘bootcamp’, it requires hard work, grit, determination, passion and some real character to get through it.

-You will be taken out of your comfort zone on a daily basis, but by the end of it, as long as you’ve kept going throughout the bootcamp, you will be ready for a career as a software developer.
+You will be taken out of your comfort zone on a daily basis, but by the end of it, you will be ready for a career as a software developer.

 People like you.
-Recent students have included people who are mid-career and looking for a change, school leavers, recent graduates and those looking to embark on a new career after having children.
+We have taught people who are mid-career and looking for a change, school leavers, recent graduates and also those looking to embark on a new career after having children.

 Learning with such a diverse group of people is great for everyone.
 We all bring something unique to the mix.